algolia/algoliasearch-netlify/plugin/README.md

   - `feat/*`: matches all branches starting with `feat/`
   - `*-bug`: matches all branches finishing with `-bug`
 - `disabled` - _Default: `false`_ - Use to disable the plugin without removing it.
+- `pathPrefix` - The prefix of your website if it's not at the root level.
+  Putting "pathPrefix: /blog" will alias `/blog` to `/`
+- `customDomain` - The custom domain that you use, if it's not possible to define it on your Netlify's settings.
+  Putting "customDomain: example.com" will alias `example.com` to `<your-site-url>.netlify.app`

 Example: